 This book is about a middle school aged girl named Aven who was born without arms and was adopted by a nice couple.
 The story is written from Aven’s perspective.
 It follows along with her as she moves to Arizona and has to overcome the regular challenges of moving and making new friends but all without having arms.
 It’s a story of resilience and determination that will also help readers to develop more compassion and understanding for those that are different.

 This post contains affiliate links.

 My students had many good laughs as we read through this novel.
 It also helped us to really understand the main characters feelings and develop empathy for her and other differently abled people.

 I’ve compiled a list of some activities that worked well with my students so I thought I would share those with you.
 This list is in no particular order except the first item which I always do first.

 Novel Study Activities for Insignificant Events in the Life of a Cactus:

 1. Read the cover and the back of the book to students OR if they are doing literature circles have them read it together.
 Then we discuss our thoughts, predictions, and wonderings.
 Sometimes I will have them write these on sticky notes for us to refer back to later and to compare our thoughts from the beginning to the middle and then the ending.

-2. Making Connections: We had begun learning about making connections just prior to starting this read aloud so naturally I tied the two together.
-I read a few chapters and then had students make connections on sticky notes.
+2. Making Connections: We began learning about making connections just prior to starting this read aloud so naturally I tied the two together.
+I read a few chapters and had students make connections on sticky notes.
 Their connections were very surface level so we used examples from the book The Insignificant Events in the Life of a Cactus to make deeper connections.

 3. Design a New Cover – This is one that can be used with any read aloud that you do and helps students to think deeply about the text in order to plan new ideas for the cover.